Sleep

 You can find out more from The Sleep Charity and Cerebra Sleep Tips

-Sometimes sleep hygiene methods such a avoiding phones and screens before bed do not always work for neurodivergent young people.
+Sometimes sleep hygiene methods, such as avoiding phones and screens before bed, do not always work for neuro-divergent young people.

 Sleep hygiene advice works to try and increase melatonin and reduce stress so if children are stressed by the withdrawal of screens, or they have tried to avoid screen use and it does not work, then it is more about reducing stress at bedtime.